Understanding Student Loan Garnishment

 Avoiding Garnishment

-To avoid student loan garnishment, it’s crucial to communicate with your lender if you’re facing difficulties in making payments.
+To avoid student loan garnishment, it’s crucial to communicate with your lender if you’re having trouble making payments.
 Exploring options like income-driven repayment plans or deferment/forbearance can help prevent garnishment.

 Federal vs. Private Loan Garnishment